laurenkwa/hotelmanagementsystem/hotelmanagement/android-studio.md

 ```
 activity_login.xml: we can use "design" tab on this file for preview.
 It's on the left-bottom side of Android Studio's UI.

+    - ID: it's like a name of an object. we can reference objects from xml to java file through its ID.
+    - for example: "import" android.widget.TextView;

 ```

 mipmap